 Both term and whole life policies are available from Prudential, the fifth-largest U.S. life/annuity insurer according to the Insurance Information Institute (Triple-I).
 The company also offers numerous digital life insurance resources.
 Prudential requires medical underwriting, so it may not be a viable option for those with more advanced diabetes, but could be a good fit for those whose diabetes is less severe.

 Can people with diabetes get life insurance?

-The short answer is yes; people who have diabetes can get life insurance coverage.
-However, the specifics of your diagnosis and condition will impact how much you pay.
-If your diabetes is well-controlled and you are otherwise healthy, your premium may not be that much higher than it would for someone without diabetes.
-The more severe your condition, the more you will pay for your coverage.
+For those living with diabetes, life insurance can be more complicated.
+The specifics of your diagnosis and condition primarily impact how much you will pay in premiums and what type of life insurance coverage you qualify for.
+If your diabetes is well-managed and you are otherwise healthy, your premium may not be that much higher than it would be for someone without diabetes.
+Typically, the more severe your condition, the more risk you pose to the insurer and the more you pay for your coverage.

 What types of life insurance are available for diabetics?